uc-cdis/cloud-automation/doc/workers-cycle.md

 ## Considerations

-If you are going to cycle all the nodes in a cluster, try to provide an interval long enough for a new node to come into the cluster before the next run.
+If you are going to cycle all the nodes in a cluster, try to provide an interval long enough for a new node to come into the cluster before the next run, specially if running it on production.
 Four minutes should be suffice.

 Also, it's recommended that if you are cycling all nodes, to run this commmand in a tmux session or screen just in case you lose connection to the adminVM